iria-ucl/i2p/README.md

 # i2p
-Project for all the work regarding intro to programming in 2020-21
+Project for all the work regarding intro_to_programming_for_spatial_analysts 2020-21